 How to Play Responsibly at Online Casinos?

 Unless you've been living under a rock, you've probably heard of responsible gambling.
 It's mentioned in TV ads by Ray Winstone for Bet365 and Jeff Stelling for Sky Bet.
 And if you've watched any Premier League games this season, you've more than likely been told to "play responsibly" during the ad breaks.
 But what does it all mean?
-And what is responsible gambling or RG?
-Well, today, we will clear all of that up for you.
+And what is responsible gambling, or RG?
+Today, we will clear up all of that for you.
 We'll show you how online casinos and sports betting sites are trying to combat problem gambling.
 We'll also look at various responsible gambling tools available to players in the UK.
-We aim to help you understand the responsible gambling movement and practice safer gambling.
+We aim to help you understand the responsible gambling movement and adopt safer gambling practices.
 Let's get going…

 What is Responsible Gambling?